LukeTech2006/openDOS/README.md

-skye-programs
+openNT
 =============

-A place for my programs for OpenComputers.
-Home of miniOS
+A simple miniOS fork from https://github.com/skyem123 for me to play around